How many students attend MBC?

 What furnishings are provided in the dorms?

 Single student apartments are furnished.
 Bedrooms have twin beds, nightstands, closets, and storage cubicles; living rooms are furnished; and kitchens include all major appliances and a table and chairs.
 Washers and dryers are in each apartment.
 Each apartment has two bathrooms.

 What educational programs does MBC offer?

 Our core programs in Biblical Studies is aimed at those who are preparing for full-time or part-time ministry in the future.
 There are five emphases in this program: Pastoral, Missions, Biblical Counseling, General Ministry, and Next Generation Emphasis.
 We also have a new Workplace Ministry Degree program and six new online partnership degree programs in partnership with Lancaster Bible College.

 Does MBC have a dining facility?

 On-campus students purchase their own food and do their own cooking in the full kitchens found in each apartment.
 This helps us keep tuition and fees low and provides real-life experience for students.
 Frequently, various apartments will join together for a shared meal and on occasion, a dorm meal is planned.
-On a specified day of the week, the entire student body is served at hot lunch after chapel.
+On a specified day of the week, the entire student body is served a campus meal.
 This all-campus meal gathering allows for fellowship and interaction with the staff and faculty and well as visiting guest lecturers and speakers on campus that day.

 Is MBC a safe campus?